realA10001986/Lou-s-Cafe-Jukebox/README.md

 ##### &#9193; Ignore time travels

 If this option is checked, the Jukebox will ignore time travels on the TCD.
-If unchecked, the Jukebox will take part by TODO
+If unchecked, the Jukebox will "turn blue" during a temporal displacement.

 #### <ins>Other settings</ins>